 Asia-focused Greka Drilling Limited's (LON:GDL) speciality is unconventional or coal bed methane gas wells.

-The AIM-listed group has just completed its fiftieth well in a CBM gas campaign for Essar Oil in India with no time lost for injuries or accidents throughout the programme.
+The AIM-listed group recently completed its fiftieth well in a CBM gas campaign for Essar Oil in India with no time lost for injuries or accidents throughout the programme.

 The latest well was part of a contract that so far has seen 33 directional wells and 1 vertical well drilled.